 Courtney recognizes each case has its own unique characteristics, and he focuses on using the most effective and efficient tactics available, whether that is a negotiated resolution, mediation, arbitration or trial.
 In the past two years, Courtney has helped clients obtain:

 Courtney lectures on litigation-related topics including, most recently, at Chicago-Kent School of Law and the Illinois Institute of Continuing Legal Education.
-He is a member of the Founders’ Council of the Field Museum of Natural History, and sits on the Advisory Board of the Lawndale Christian Legal Center, a not-for-profit serving the legal needs of low-income youth in the North Lawndale neighborhood of Chicago.
+He is a member of the Founders’ Council of the Field Museum of Natural History, and serves as Chairman of the the Advisory Board of the Lawndale Christian Legal Center, a not-for-profit serving the legal needs of low-income youth in the North Lawndale neighborhood of Chicago.